 The email also advised that I needed to schedule my interview within 30 days.
 I went online and was able to schedule it for the next morning (there were plenty of time slots open).
+(That’s often not the case now, however.)
 The printout regarding the interview, however, stated that I needed to bring my passport and “a copy of your Conditional Approval Notification” with me.
 For some reason the system wouldn’t allow me to go back to the approval page so I just printed my original application, which I then saw had an “Approved” note inserted at the top.

 Although I had not been instructed to bring my driver’s license to the interview, at the onset of it I was asked for it along with my passport.
 If you don’t have license you’ll need to produce some other form of official identification to prove who you are.

 If you’ve ever been arrested you cannot apply for the program until ten years after the date of your arrest.
 (The poor guy next to me had gotten into trouble and been arrested nine years and 364 days earlier; although the two Customs agents tried every which way to help him, he was finally told he had to come back the next day.)
 Those who’ve been arrested more than once are ineligible for the program.